dotnet/orleans/Samples/2.3/HelloWorldCpp/Readme.md

 ## Build and run the sample in Windows
 The easiest way to build and run the sample in Windows is to execute the `BuildAndRun.ps1` PowerShell script.

+> .Net Core runtime is a 64bit binary.
+Since this is a native application, in order to build it correctly on Windows, run `BuildAndRun.ps1` from `Visual Studio Native x64 Command Prompt`.

 ## Build and run the sample in non-Windows platforms
 On other platforms you will have to either first build the NuGet packages in a Windows machine (calling `Build.cmd netstandard`) and then make them available in the target platform, or use the pre-release packages published in MyGet (see https://dotnet.myget.org/gallery/orleans-prerelease for more information on how to add the feed).